-UNDERLINING that all the main threats and challenges to EU internal security, namely terrorism; organised and serious international crime, including drug trafficking3 and trafficking in human beings; cybercrime; cross-border crime; violence; natural and man-made disasters; and road traffic accidents, require an effective response based on close cooperation and coordination between Member States and the EU's institutions, agencies and bodies.
+UNDERLINING that all the main threats and challenges to EU internal security, namely terrorism; organised and serious international crime, including drug trafficking3, trafficking in human beings and criminal activities related to illegal immigration; cybercrime; cross-border crime; violence; natural and man-made disasters; as well as other significant challenges, such as road traffic accidents, require an effective response based on close cooperation and coordination between Member States and the EU's institutions, agencies and bodies.
 Such responses must respect the Union's common values, including the protection and promotion of fundamental rights within the Union and in its relations with the wider world,

-2 doc.
+Doc.
 7120/10 CO EUR-PREP 8 JAI 182

-3 See notably the EU Drugs Action Plan for 2009-2012 (doc.
+See notably the EU Drugs Action Plan for 2009-2012 (doc.
 16116/08 CORDROGUE 85 SAN 281 ENFOPOL 237 RELEX 944) and the European pact to combat international drug trafficking (doc.
 8821/10 JAI 320 COSI 20 CORDROGUE 40 CRIMORG 79 JAIEX 39).

-RECALLING that Article 72 of the Treaty on the Functioning of the European Union (TFEU) stipulates that Member States are responsible for maintaining law and order and safeguarding internal security and that Article 71 of the TFEU provides that a standing committee shall be set up within the Council in order to ensure that operational cooperation on internal security is promoted and strengthened within the Union (COSI), (...) which shall facilitate the coordination of the actions of Member States' competent authorities,
+RECALLING that Article 72 of the Treaty on the Functioning of the European Union (TFEU) stipulates that Member States are responsible for maintaining law and order and safeguarding internal security and that Article 71 of the TFEU provides that a standing committee shall be set up within the Council in order to ensure that operational cooperation on internal security is promoted and strengthened within the Union (COSI), which shall facilitate the coordination of the actions of Member States' competent authorities,